Australian

 This area is home to kangaroos, wallabies, possums, goannas, echidnas,

-platypus and many birds including the rare Cape Barren Goose.
-At Cape
+koalas, platypus and many birds including the rare Cape Barren Goose.

-du Couedic on the south-west tip is a New Zealand Furseal colony which
+At Cape du Couedic on the south-west tip is a New Zealand Furseal

-is rapidly expanding.
-These animals can be observed at rest on the
+colony which is rapidly expanding.
+These animals can be observed at

 Day